Luthey-Schulten-Lab/SummerSchool_2025/CME/commands.md

 cd /projects/bddt/$USER
 ```

-Copy the prepared materials to your directory
+Copy the prepared materials to your directory.
+This step may take several minutes since the large Apptainer file and prepared CME/ODE Whole-Cell Model trajactories.

 ```bash
 cp -r /projects/bddt/LM ./